yngtodd/eureka/README.md

 ![demo](assets/demo.gif)

 ## Required Setup
-`eureka` requires a git repository with a `README.md` in the root folder.
+`eureka` requires a git repository with a `README.rst` in the root folder.
 This is the default structure when you create an empty repository with a readme on GitHub, so it's easy to start using it.
 And since it's your own repository you can make it private to keep your ideas secret.